 "Is not this the carpenter, the son of Mary, and brother of James and Joses and Judas and Simon?
 Are not His sisters here with us?"
 And they took offense at Him.Mark 6:3(NASB)

-It was during one of His rare visits to Nazareth, that Jesus attended the synagogue, one Sabbath day.
-He began to teach there, where no doubt..
-He expanded the law and the prophets.
-Many were astonished, at His understanding of the scriptures and questioned where Jesus had gained such wisdom and understanding.
+It was during one of His rare visits to Nazareth that Jesus attended the synagogue, one Sabbath day.
+He began to teach there and, no doubt, He expanded the law and the prophets.
+Many were astonished at His understanding of the Scriptures and questioned where Jesus had gained such wisdom.

 Although they listened to His teaching with their ears, they did not mix it with the hearing of faith.
-They murmured, disparagingly amongst themselves saying: is not this the carpenter?
-Isn't this guy the son of Mary?
-Isn't He the brother of James, Joses, Judas and Simon?
-Are not His sisters here with us?
-These shortsighted neighbours of Jesus were unable to shake free from the weighty biases, with which they had become entrenched.
+They murmured disparagingly amongst themselves saying, "Is not this the carpenter, the son of Mary?
+And brother of James, Joses, Judas and Simon?
+Are not His sisters here with us?"
+These shortsighted neighbours of Jesus were unable to shake free from the weighty biases with which they had become entrenched.